 Stretching your muscles when warm is the best way to encourage greater flexibility.
 Try some gentle exercises before doing your splits, such as walking or even a different type of stretching routine.
 You can even work on your stretching routine after a hot bath if you want to make the biggest improvements.

 Some people are naturally more flexible than others- and that’s okay!

-A few months ago, I tried my own thirty day splits challenge and I’m proud of the results.
+A few months ago, I tried my own thirty-day splits challenge and I’m proud of the results.
 My right splits were near perfect, my left splits were pretty good, and I still struggle with doing my middle splits.
 I know I will get them eventually, but small progress is still progress!

 Having good health will help

 Get enough sleep, stay hydrated, and eat good foods that fuel your body.
 Staying healthy will help you recover from the micro-tears, which are normal in exercise.
-You will also have enough energy to push yourself appropriately through your stretching routine, and feel great afterwards!
+You will also have enough energy to push yourself appropriately through your stretching routine, and feel great afterward!
 After all, physical exercise is only one of the keys to good health and wellness.